History of the Moorish Othodox Radio Crusade

 During our regular appointments, Bill and I would review the contents of the recently digitized lot of episodes before moving on to the next stack.
 It would be too trite to say that we voyaged through the not-so-distant past of American cultural radicalism during our weekly sessions; however, through our collaboration I recognized that MORC was not simply a radio show- it was a masterwork, a grand opus of documentary evidence of the lived experience of rebel culture.
 Speaking to the mythic dimension of archival work, the choir of voices captured on those cassette tapes relates not simply what has been, but what could be.

 [This essay would not have been possible without the assistance of numerous people.
 To start, the folks at Loroto were kind enough to teach me how to digitize cassettes & lend me the equipment necessary to do so.
 Bill Weinberg deserves special thanks for both opening his doors to a complete stranger, as well as trusting me with the MORC media artifacts.
-Similarity, a debt of gratitude is owed to Raymond Foye, who collected, preserved, & digitized Peter Lamborn Wilson's appearances on Primary Sources.
-Likewise, his collection of broadcasts from the first few years of MORC represents an indispensable part of this archive.
+Similarity, a debt of gratitude is owed to Raymond Foye, who collected, preserved, & digitized Peter Lamborn Wilson's appearances on Primary Sources in the first place.
+His collection of MORC broadcasts represents an indispensable part of this archive.
 Lastly, I would like to acknowledge Peter Lamborn Wilson himself, who has been more than generous with his time reviewing this essay.
 That said, all the errors contained herein are solely my own.].

 Adler, Margot.
 1979.
 Drawing Down the Moon: Witches, Druids, Goddess-Worshippers, and Other Pagans in America Today.
 New York: Viking.